 </script>

 I hope you understand how to Validate Google reCAPTCHA using JavaScript.
-Give it a try and share your thoughts or suggestions in the comment section below.
+This tutorial should help you to integrate client-side validation of Google reCAPTCHA.
+Give it a try and share your thoughts and suggestions in the comment section below.

 Related Articles